We may earn a commission when you buy through links in our articles. Learn more.

 Dread

-The best tabletop RPG with no dice
+The best indie RPG

 Not every tabletop RPG relies on dice rolls.
 The perfect example of this is Dread, a horror roleplaying game that forces players to pull blocks from a Jenga tower every time they face a challenge.
 Remove the block, and you get to see another day; if the tower falls, you’re dead and dusted.